AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-06.md

 A data model reshapes that data to make it usable.
 Good models reduce complexity, improve performance, and minimize errors.
 Poor models, on the other hand, lead to slow queries, redundant data, and confusion about what numbers really mean.

 Modeling is both a technical and a collaborative process.
-It requires not just understanding how data is structured, but also how the business thinks about that data—what questions need answering, how metrics are defined, and what trade-offs are acceptable.
+It requires not just understanding how data is structured, but also how the business thinks about that data - what questions need answering, how metrics are defined, and what trade-offs are acceptable.

 ## OLTP vs OLAP: Two Worlds, Two Purposes